panchomb/ie-exercise-3/modules/dev-test-lab/lab/README.md

 ### Parameter: `mandatoryArtifactsResourceIdsWindows`

 The ordered list of artifact resource IDs that should be applied on all Windows VM creations by default, prior to the artifacts specified by the user.
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `name`

+The name of the lab.
+- Required: Yes
+- Type: string

+### Parameter: `notificationchannels`

+Notification Channels to create for the lab.
+Required if the schedules property "notificationSettingsStatus" is set to "Enabled.
+- Required: No
+- Type: array
+- Default: `[]`